Uberi/speech_recognition/README.rst

 .. code:: bash

-    python -m unittest discover
+    python -m unittest discover --verbose

-Testing is also done automatically by TravisCI.
+Testing is also done automatically by TravisCI, upon every push.
 To set up the environment for offline/local Travis-like testing on a Debian-like system:

 .. code:: bash